jeorgen/chromanode-regtest-backend/README.md

     ./bin/postgres -N 500 -i -p 17520 -D var/databases/postgres

-In another terminal window, create a database by the name of ```chromaway```:
+In another terminal window, create a database by the name of ```dual```:

-    ./bin/createdb -O chromaway -U chromaway -W -h 127.0.0.1 -p 17520 chromaway
+    ./bin/createdb -O chromaway -U chromaway -W -h 127.0.0.1 -p 17520 dual

 You can now terminate the postgresql server with Ctrl-c.